MistyCommunity/Documentation/src/content/misty-ii/reference/rest.md

 Return Values

-- Result (array) - A list of strings.
-Each string is a message that Misty received through her UART serial port.
-Messages are sequenced in reverse chronological order, with the most recent message being the last element in the array.
+- Result (array) - A list of string values, where each value is a message Misty received through the UART serial port on her back.
+Messages are sequenced in reverse chronological order, with the most recent message being the last value in the array.

 ### WriteSerial